Spectral Theory for $p$-adic Operators: Criterion of the Normality

+As a consequence, Theorem \ref{unitarily diagonalisable} yields an algorithm for a criterion of the diagonalisability of a matrix by a unitary matrix, because the dimension of the representation space strictly decreases in each recursive step of the decomposition of the representation space induced by the eigenspace decomposition of the operator reduction.

-{ \bf Acknowledgements} I am dearly grateful to Takeshi Tsuji for his daily advices from various aspects.
-I owe the accomplishment of this paper entirely to him.
-I am also greatly thankful to Anatoly N.\ Kochubei.
-I would like to appreciate having helpful personal discussions.
-I am deeply obliged to my friends for their helps.
-I am overwhelmed with gratitude to my family for much affection.
+{ \bf Acknowledgements} I am profoundly grateful to Takeshi Tsuji for giving advices in seminars.
+I appreciate helpful personal discussions with Anatoly N.\ Kochubei.
+I am thankful to my colleagues for discussions.
+I express my gratitude to family for their deep affection.